 - - Formative assessment is ongoing and is everything that is not summative.
 From class conversation, to presentations, tasks completed at home or games, formative tasks take varied forms and allow students to build up their knowledge.
 It can, or not, be graded, but in all cases, it helps teachers come to a conclusion when the time comes to give an end of term best fit grade.

 There are many things you can do to be involved with your child's learning.

-Source and more information regarding the MYP on: https://www.ibo.org/programmes/middle-years-programme
+Source and more information regarding the MYP can be found at: https://www.ibo.org/programmes/middle-years-programme